 - Planting cover crops.

 The most referenced regenerative agriculture outcomes include:

 - Enhancing carbon sequestration,

 - Increasing the social and economic well-being of communities.

 This ambiguity surrounding what regenerative agriculture means creates multiple challenges regarding scientific research, food certifications, and the resulting distrust from confused consumers.
 It also risks exploitation of the term for marketing or profit (i.e., greenwashing).
 Without a clear definition, developing policies and certification programs and providing carbon credits to farmers is difficult.

 A Regenerative Reckoning

 Before regenerative agriculture can bring about meaningful change, the disagreements about what it means, why it results in carbon sequestration, and who benefits must be addressed by stakeholders including policymakers, NGOs, researchers, funders, and advocates.

 Today, modern agriculture practices, policies, and institutions predominantly benefit the largest and best-resourced farms.
 And they disproportionately burden small-scale farmers, farmers of color, and individuals in the Global South.
 These communities, which experience most of the burden of climate change (i.e., increasing food insecurity), are the same people who have been practicing regenerative agriculture for generations.
-Deploying regenerative practices for climate action gives us an opportunity to repair our relationships with the land and with each other.
+Deploying regenerative practices for climate action allows us to repair our relationships with the land and with each other.
 We can do this by allowing these communities to lead as the experts on these approaches and advocate for them to receive non-climate benefits and reparations for past injustices.